epfl-ada/ada-2023-project-fauttrouverunnompourada/README.md

 ### Research Questions

 Throughout our research, we are trying to answer several questions:
-- How does the gender of the lead in a movie affect the revenue and IMDB rating in different genres ?
+- How does the gender of the lead actor in a movie affect the revenue and movie rating in different genres ?
 - Which countries are the best to make a movie in depending on whether you want a good review or revenue and what the genre of your movie is?
-- Question on ethnicity
+- How does the diversity of the casting affect both the revenue and movie rating ?
-- How does release year affect IMDB rating and revenue and are there any trends specific to genres?
+- How does release year affect movie rating and revenue and are there any trends specific to genres?
-- Can we build a model that allows us to predict revenue and IMDB rating with high accuracy?
+- Can we build a model that allows us to predict revenue and movie rating with high accuracy?

 ### Additional datasets